Updated 11/12/23

 Code Generated by gDSCodeGen

-The first items created are the global shared tables and any other singular data items.
-Then the routines below are generated.
+The code first creates the global-shared tables and any other singular data items.
+Then, the routines below are generated.

 <table name>_AddARow